 I began the descent once I had finished lunch, a little after 1pm.
-It was a fine place to be, to eat lunch, but it was too cold and there were many too many people.
+It was a fine place to be, to eat lunch, but it was too cold and there were too many people.
 Happily, there were no insects – that would soon change!

-Dropping down from Mt Lafayette I was looking west, right at Cannon Mountain and its ski area, and the Kinsmans.
+Dropping down from Mt Lafayette I was looking west, at Cannon Mountain and its ski area, and the Kinsmans.
 Greenleaf Hut was right below me:

 My plan was to drop down to Greenleaf Hut on the Greenleaf Trail, and then take the Old Bridle Path back to my car.
 On the way down, at about 1:41pm, I took a photo looking back up at Mt Lincoln: